Ahmed-Hereiz/Flight-Price-Prediction/README.md

 <br><br>

 ## I visualized quantitative data using regression plots and that gave me insights which are :
-#### data won't have a strong linear correlation... also I can't see there is other obvious polynomial correlations and there is no curves to fit such shapes (So I think Linear regression will be a bad choice Model)
+##### data won't have a strong linear correlation... also I can't see there is other obvious polynomial correlations and there is no curves to fit such shapes (So I think Linear regression will be a bad choice Model)

+## Fourth The Machine Learning Dummy Model :

+#### Knowing that the Linear regression will be a bod choice algoithm, I used it as my baseline model <br> Where it should be my min. accuracy

+## Fifth Training The Model :

+##### I trained model pipeline containing model algorithms then I choosed the best accuracy <br> At the end I used RandomForest as my algorithm and that made me get 700 mae score on Kaggle